 Our launch categories have been created to represent targets, or strategies, for incentives along the value-chain.
 As much as possible, these try to be mutually exclusive and encompass all incentives that may conceivably be implemented now and in the future.
 As with all taxonomies categorization can sometimes be an artificial exercise that will fit some incentives better than others.

-Supporting research, development and translation relating to discovery, preclinical research and Phase I clinical trials.
+Includes support (financial or otherwise) for research, development and translation relating to discovery and preclinical research, and Phase I clinical trials.

 2. Enhancing clinical trial conduct

-Improving clinical trial conduct and infrastructure, across products, to enhance efficiency, exploit synergies, reduce duplication and more readily generate better data.
+Includes strategies to enhance clinical trial conduct and infrastructure to improve efficiency, reduce duplication and generate better data.

 4. Streamlining regulatory requirements

-The clarification and convergence of requirements across indications and medicine regulators which acknowledge the specific challenges of generating data for licensure and decrease the time and expense for products to reach patients.
+Includes the clarification, optimisation and convergence of regulatory requirements across indications and regulators to decrease the time and expense for products to reach patients.

 5. Earlier & broader uptake

-Maximizing the use of all available data about a product, support for new data-generation & optimizing data utilization so patients may benefit from newer agents more rapidly.
-Includes mechanisms to cushion smaller developers through this period.
+Includes support for new data-generation and better use of all available data so patients may benefit from newer agents more rapidly.
+Also includes mechanisms to cushion smaller developers in the initial post-launch phase.

 6. Improving continuity of supply

-Captures system, regulatory & market-making measures with the objective of fostering a sustainable & predictable market for older efficacious antibiotics particularly for those products where there are few or no alternatives.
+Includes system, regulatory and market-making measures with the objective of fostering a sustainable and predictable market for older efficacious antibiotics (particularly for those products where there are few or no alternatives).

 7. Enhancing relative market attractiveness